darbinreyes/subparprogrammer/C/KnR/knr_C_review.md

 ## 7.2 Formatted Output - printf

-This that can go between % and the conversion character.
+Things that can go between % and the conversion character.

 ## 7.3 Variable-length Argument Lists